surajsinghbisht054/advance-markdown/README.md

 # Advance Markdown Implementation
 Advance Markdown flavor with many extra features.
 I am going to add features like
 - Git MarkDown Syntax flavor
 - Pandoc Syntax Flavor
 - Bootstrap Framework support
 - Many useful extra features

+# How to test it?
+Simply, Clone Repo And Run `./run.sh`.
+This Script Automatic all other process.
+Fast And Easy.

 ## Syntax Usages Example